JohnnyMa/sane/docs/index.md

 Prior to SAN, the software we built at [AstroCorp](https://astrocorp.net) used a variety of configuration languages from full programming languages such as JavaScript to complete data structure languages such as TOML or JSON.
-The problem is that each of these languages have serious flaws which are not acceptable to build software for the next 42 years on top of.
+The problem is that each of these languages have serious flaws which are not acceptable to build software for the future.

-Because of this, we decided to create our own configuration language designed to be written and read by humans for at least the next 42 years.
+Because of this, we decided to create our own configuration format designed to be written and read by humans.

 That being said you will easily notice that SAN found great inspiration from languages like TOML, HCL, JSON.